How to get wildflower seeds

 It depends how big a patch you’re using!

-Yeah, I know, it sounds obvious but it can be tricky to work out how much is enough.
+Yeah, we know, it sounds obvious but it can be tricky to work out how much is enough.
 A good rule of thumb is 1g for 1m² but it never hurts to allow extra for more liberal sowing.
 Most seed packets on the market range from 1-3g but make sure you check what the packet says before buying.

 And just to throw a spanner in the works… the size of seed varies depending on the species so some packets will tell you the number of seeds rather than the weight.
 If so, you just need a vague idea of the size of the wildflowers to estimate the amount of space the packet can cover (although bear in mind that not all the seeds will germinate).